technomancy/bussard/spoilers/readme.md

 * Your ship cannot be destroyed; there should be no way to permanently fail
 * Use metric time for most relative amounts, years for absolute events
 * If referencing current events, be sure there's a record of it here for consistency
+* This is explicitly *not* a murder/capitalism simulator
+ * You can amass wealth, but it doesn't actually help you achieve your goals

 ## Crimes against Science